parkjan4/Mtendeli/README.md

 ## How to execute the files.

-Download the data and all functions in the same directory.
+Download all functions in the same directory.
+Save the data in separate directory named `data/`.
 Run `Main.m` to see results.

 ## Authors